-11. Appeals
+13. Appeals

-- 11.1.
-Parents of children who are unsuccessful in gaining a place at St Andrews First School may appeal to an Independent Appeals panel. - 11.2.
-If you wish to appeal please complete the appeals form available on the school website or from the school reception and return this to the school office. - 11.3.
-You will receive at least 10 days notification of the appeal hearing and will usually be told of the outcome of the appeal within 5 days of the hearing. - 11.4.
+- 13.1.
+Parents of children who are unsuccessful in gaining a place at St Andrews First School may appeal to an Independent Appeals panel. - 13.2.
+If you wish to appeal please complete the appeals form available on the school website or from the school reception and return this to the school office. - 13.3.
+You will receive at least 10 school days notification of the appeal hearing and will usually be told of the outcome of the appeal within 5 school days of the hearing. - 13.4.
 Parents are invited to attend hearings and make their case to the Appeals Panel.
-If this invitation is declined the appeal will be heard on the basis of written evidence only.
+If this invitation is declined the appeal will be heard using parents' written evidence.
 You may be represented or accompanied by a friend.
-Only one appeal is permitted in one academic year.
+Usually, only one appeal is permitted for entry to each academic year.

-12. Definitions
+14. Definitions